JuliaDiff/ChainRulesCore.jl/docs/src/nondiff_points.md

 ```

 Here was have 3 main options, all are good.

-We could say there derivative at 0 is
+We could say there derivative at 0 is:
  - 1: which agrees with backwards finite differencing
- - 5: which agrees with fowards finite differencing
+ - 5: which agrees with forwards finite differencing
  - 3: which is the mean of `[1, 5]`, and agrees with central finite differencing

 All of these options are perfectly nice members of the [subderivative](https://en.wikipedia.org/wiki/Subderivative).